Sortland (town)

-The 3.79 km2 town has a population (2018) of 5,404 which gives the town a population density of 1480 PD/km2.
+The 3.79 km2 town has a population (2023) of 5,609 and a population density of 1480 PD/km2.

 The Norwegian National Road 85 highway begins at Sortland and crosses the Sortland Bridge to connect the town to the nearby European route E10 highway on the neighboring island of Hinnøya.

 The town has a regional high school, a cultural centre, library, cinema, Sortland Museum, and Sortland Church.
 The town is also a regular stop of the Hurtigruten boats.